Codemagic Integration

 The output of this command should look something like:

-Next, copy the generated SHOREBIRD_TOKEN and navigate to your Codemagic
+Next, copy the generated SHOREBIRD_TOKEN

 secrets:

-Select the “teams” tab on the left sidebar.
+- Select the “teams” tab on the left sidebar.

-Select the team you want to add the secret to.
+- Select the team you want to add the secret to.

-Select the “Global Variables and Secrets” tab.
+- Select the “Global Variables and Secrets” tab.

-Paste the token into the variable value field.
+as variable name. - Paste the token into the variable value field.

-Add it to a group named shorebird.
+- Add it to a group named

-Ensure “Secure” is checked.
+. - Ensure “Secure” is checked.

-This section shows you how to set up a Codemagic workflow to create Android
+This section shows you how to set up a Codemagic workflow to create Android releases, distribute them to the Play Store, and patch them once they’ve been distributed.

-As a preview, our finished codemagic.yaml file will look like this:
+As a preview, our finished codemagic.yaml

 You can follow the Codemagic guide